-A 2020 survey by McKinsey & Company revealed two thirds of consumers want items they purchase to be sustainable.
+A recent survey by global innovators McKinsey & Company revealed two thirds of consumers want items they purchase to be sustainable.
 While younger customers are turning to smaller, lesser-known brands who hold slow fashion values.

-We spoke to Sophie Calderbank, founder of conscious fashion and homeware website The Slowlist, to find out more about slow fashion, her favourite ethical brands and how we can all buy better.
+We spoke to TRAID fashion expert Sophie Calderbank to find out more about slow fashion, her favourite ethical brands and how we can all buy better.

 What is slow fashion and why is it important?

 How do you define slow fashion?

 In simple terms, slow fashion is the antidote to fast fashion.

 While fast fashion companies are focused on quantity – churning out as much as they can, as quick as they can – slow fashion brands are focused on quality garments.